Beesechurgers/Parker/README.md

 # Parker

-#### A parking automizing system, where all that user needs to do is scan QR code on entering, and exit without doing anything else.<br> <br>
+#### A minimalist parking system, where all that user needs to do is scan QR code on entering, and exit without doing anything else.<br> <br>

 ## How it works
 - **Setup:** <br>